-- Why?
-To reduce the risk of transmission of infection and comply with CQC registration requirements. - When?
-Whenever a service user's care is transferred from one provider to another. - How?
+Why?
+To reduce the risk of transmission of infection and comply with CQC registration requirements.

+When?
+Whenever a patient's care is transferred from one provider to another.

+How?
 Communicate accurate information.
-Verbally inform ambulance service and receiving provider of any confirmed/suspected infection risks.
+Verbally inform the ambulance service and receiving provider of any confirmed or suspected infection risks.